GoogleCloudPlatform/terraform-folding-at-home/README.md

 ### TODOs

-* Fix GPU passthrough.
-Example error: `No compute devices matched GPU #0 NVIDIA:7 TU104GL [Tesla T4].
-You may need to update your graphics drivers.`
-* Fix logging to Stackdriver for quick monitoring & troubleshooting
+* Add GPU usage logging to Stackdriver for quick monitoring & troubleshooting
 * Scale down to 1 when no jobs available
 * Scale down to 0 when no jobs available for extended time.
 Spin back up periodically.